 As AI continues to evolve, data scientists and software engineers are working to apply it to new business areas in order to automate processes and increase efficiency.
-Already, AI is beginning to transform the martech space—below, we’ve compiled some of the most important innovations it has driven.
+Already, AI is beginning to transform the martech space.

 Responsive paid search ads

 As a digital marketer, chances are you’ve run your share of A/B tests to determine the paid search headlines and descriptions that drive the most clicks or calls.
 You’ve endured the lengthy cycle of running ads side-by-side, comparing results, tweaking the ads, running them again, and so on, until you discovered that perfect combination.

 Currently in the beta phase, Google’s Responsive Search Ads are designed to eliminate time-consuming A/B testing.
 Rather than running different headline and description combinations in various ad sets, Google allows you to run a series of headlines and descriptions in one constantly evolving search ad.
 To set up the ad, simply enter up to 15 headlines and four descriptions; AdWords will automatically show different combinations depending on the search query.

 Over time, Google will test various headline and description combinations and calculate which perform best.
 The multiple headline and description options allow your ads to compete in more auctions and match more queries, broadening the base of potential customers you can reach.
 Additionally, Google will optimize your message for various device widths, enhancing the experience for customers on mobile, tablet, and desktop.

 Audience segmentation and optimization